HamzaZulfiqar312/LearnGit/README.md

-I am learnign git conflicts in main file changed added more text eradme.
+This is feature , I am learnign git conflicts in main file changed added more text eradme.